-M. Any person taken into emergency custody pursuant to this section shall be given a written summary of the emergency custody procedures and the statutory protections associated with those procedures.

-N. If an emergency custody order is not executed within eight hours of its issuance, the order shall be void and shall be returned unexecuted to the office of the clerk of the issuing court or, if such office is not open, to any magistrate serving the jurisdiction of the issuing court.

-O. In addition to the eight-hour period of emergency custody set forth in subsection G, H, or K, if the individual is detained in a state facility pursuant to subsection E of § 37.2-809, the state facility and an employee or designee of the community services board as defined in § 37.2-809 may, for an additional four hours, continue to attempt to identify an alternative facility that is able and willing to provide temporary detention and appropriate care to the individual.

-P. Payments shall be made pursuant to § 37.2-804 to licensed health care providers for medical screening and assessment services provided to persons with mental illnesses while in emergency custody.

-Q. No person who provides alternative transportation pursuant to this section shall be liable to the person being transported for any civil damages for ordinary negligence in acts or omissions that result from providing such alternative transportation.
+132 M. Any person taken into emergency custody pursuant to this section shall be given a written 133 summary of the emergency custody procedures and the statutory protections associated with those 134 procedures.
+135 N. If an emergency custody order is not executed within eight hours of its issuance, the order shall 136 be void and shall be returned unexecuted to the office of the clerk of the issuing court or, if such office is 137 not open, to any magistrate serving the jurisdiction of the issuing court.
+138 O. In addition to the eight-hour period of emergency custody set forth in subsection G, H, or K, if 139 the individual is detained in a state facility pursuant to subsection E of § 37.2-809, the state facility and 140 an employee or designee of the community services board as defined in § 37.2-809 may, for an additional 141 four hours, continue to attempt to identify an alternative facility that is able and willing to provide 142 temporary detention and appropriate care to the individual.
+143 P. Payments shall be made pursuant to § 37.2-804 to licensed health care providers for medical 144 screening and assessment services provided to persons with mental illnesses while in emergency custody.
+145 Q. An employee or contractor of an entity providing alternative transportation services pursuant 146 to a contract with the Department who has completed training approved by the Department in the proper 147 and safe use of restraint may use restraint (i) if restraint is necessary to ensure the safety of the person or 148 others or prevent escape and (ii) less restrictive techniques have been determined to be ineffective to 149 protect the person or others from harm or to prevent escape.
+150 R. No person who provides alternative transportation pursuant to this section shall be liable to the 151 person being transported for any civil damages for ordinary negligence in acts or omissions that result 152 from providing such alternative transportation.
+153 R. S. For purposes of this section: 154 "Law-enforcement agency" includes an auxiliary police force established pursuant to § 15.2-1731.
+155 "Law-enforcement officer" includes an auxiliary police officer appointed or provided for pursuant 156 to §§ 15.2-1731 and 15.2-1733, except for the purposes of subsection G.